moorepants/eme134/content/pages/lab-04.rst

    simulation plots in terms of growth/decay rates, oscillation frequencies, and phase differences in the states.
 Limit your Y axis to +/- 90 degs for unstable simulations.
-6. Develop three roll angular rate feedback controllers using a root locus to select an appropriate gain to stabilize the bicycle at 0.2 m/s, 2 m/s, and 8 m/s.
+6. Develop two roll feedback controllers using a root locus to select an appropriate gain to stabilize the bicycle at 2 m/s and 8 m/s.
+At 2 m/s feedback roll rate.
+At 8 m/s feedback roll angle.
+Both controllers should control steer torque.
 Choose gains that give realistic decay rates and oscillation frequencies (a human's arm control bandwidth has an upper bound of about 10 rad/s).
 Simulate the system at these speeds with the controller defined in an input function to show that the system is stable.
-Discuss the gain values and any relationship to speed you may see.
+Discuss the sign of the gain values.
 7. Design a bicycle by changing any number of the parameters values so that it is self-stable (no control) at a very low range of speeds.
 Try not to choose parameter values that would be impossible to actually build, e.g. a